kpecsok98/Worcester-Greenspace/README.md

 ```

 Next you will want to organize the data.
 I recommend creating a folder called Worcester_EJ_Greenspace as I did, and then create an input folder within the Worcester_EJ_GreenSpace folder.
+In addition, create the following folders within the Worcester_EJ_GreenSpace folder, 'Worcester', 'Worcester_EJ_all', 'Worcester_EJ_some', 'Worcester_EJ_all_greenspace', 'Worcester_EJ_some_greenspace', and 'Worcester_greenspace_NonEJ'.
+I will explain in Part 3 why you need all of these folders.
 If you're using Colab, before inputting the data you need to write the following code to connect Colab to your Drive.

 ```Python
 from google.colab import drive